alphagov/govuk-developer-docs/source/manual/github-unavailable.html.md

 #### Deploying the code change

-1. Review the pull request on AWS CodeCommit through the [AWS Console](https://eu-west-1.console.aws.amazon.com/codesuite/codecommit/repositories?region=eu-west-1#) (access to GOV.UK repos must be granted by a GDS AWS administrator).
+1. Review the pull request on AWS CodeCommit through the [AWS Console](https://eu-west-2.console.aws.amazon.com/codesuite/codecommit/repositories?region=eu-west-2) (access to GOV.UK repos must be granted by a GDS AWS administrator).

 1. Create a release tag manually in git.
 This should follow the standard format `release_X`.
 Tag the branch directly instead of merging it.

-1. Don't use the release app.
+1. Don't use the Release app.
 Go directly to the `Deploy_App` Jenkins job, and check `DEPLOY_FROM_AWS_CODECOMMIT`.

 #### After deploying the change

 1. Push the branch and tag to GitHub.

-1. Merge the branch into master.
+1. Merge the branch into `main`.

 1. Record the missing deployment in the Release app.